abbas-taher/decision-tree-algorithm-example/README.md

 The rest of the article will take a deeper look at the Python code that implements the algorithm.
 The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as understanding the **Entropy** formula.

 ## Part 1: Calculating Entropy
-The code for calculating Entropy is given here:
+The code for calculating Entropy for the labels in a given dataset:

        def calculateEntropy(dataSet):
            counter= defaultdict(int)   # number of unique labels and their frequency